A Buried Bond: The connection between healthy soil and healthy communities – April 2023

 In powers and perils of partnership Liam F. Bean, a Master’s Student at Montana State University, discusses the life cycle and network development of three different volunteer water monitoring programs in the state of Montana.
 This webinar highlights how trust in volunteer data are formed and how data are used (or ignored) in the complex water governance processes in a headwaters state.
 Liam presents his actor network theory inspired approach to unpacking the complexities surrounding the development of trust in science beyond the deficit model of science education.

-Strength in Numbers: Assessing the Impact of New and Emerging Field Crop Diseases – April 2022
+The Strength in Numbers: Assessing the Impact of New and Emerging Field Crop Diseases

 Changes in climate and production practices have led to new and emerging diseases in corn and soybeans.
 Assessing the impact of new diseases across a broad geography has traditionally taken extensive time.
 However, the formation of the Crop Protection Network, a multinational group of university research and extension pest management specialists, has created a platform for information exchange about these diseases.
 The Network has developed interactive yield loss tools to assess the impact of new diseases and more effectively link causal issues, such as climate, to these losses.
 This webinar features Kiersten Wise, Professor in the department of Plant Pathology at the University of Kentucky, who explores these tools.